-- 1. A completed readmission application form. - 2.
-A letter addressed to the Admissions Committee requesting readmission with the following points: Description of the reason(s) for being dismissed or withdrawn from the program; - a.
-Identify the behaviors for the dismissal or withdrawal; - b.
-Steps the student took during the period of absence to prepare themselves to return to the program; - c.
-Plan for the implementation of changes that will promote success. - 3.
-Release of "I understand that this form and the information contained within it, once submitted to Lakeview College of Nursing, is considered confidential and I waive my right to review it" form. - 4.
+- 1. A completed readmission application form. - A letter addressed to the Admissions Committee requesting readmission with the following points: Description of the reason(s) for being dismissed or withdrawn from the program; - Identify the behaviors for the dismissal or withdrawal; - Steps the student took during the period of absence to prepare themselves to return to the program; - c.
+Plan for the implementation of changes that will promote success. - Release of "I understand that this form and the information contained within it, once submitted to Lakeview College of Nursing, is considered confidential, and I waive my right to review it" form. - 4.
 Payment of readmission fee

-The student will be notified by e-mail of the date they will need to meet with the Admission Committee.
+The student will be emailed the date to meet with the Admission Committee.
 It is the responsibility of the student to ensure LCN has the correct contact information.

-Readmission into Lakeview College of Nursing will be dependent upon the availability of clinical space.
+Readmission into the College will be dependent upon the availability of clinical space.
 If the number of applicants exceeds available space, applicants may be deferred to a subsequent semester.
 Readmission to the College is not guaranteed.
 The decision of the Readmission Committee cannot be appealed.